Save to My DOJO

 Azure Monitor Virtual Machine Map (courtesy of Microsoft)

 The top N charts are a great way to get an overview of which of your VMs are busiest by providing charts for the top five VMs by CPU usage, available memory, logical disk space and bytes sent/received.
-This Insight also provides a VM Utilization workbook with a useful option to colour code usage across a fleet of VMs.
+This Insight also provides a VM Utilization workbook with a useful option for colour code usage across a fleet of VMs.

 Azure Monitor VM Utilization workbook (courtesy of Microsoft)